gacallea/itn1_cluster/ITN1_CLUSTER.md

 It's time to tell Grafana to use Prometheus.
 Connect to Grafana by browsing to ```https://grafana.example.com```.
 Login with the default credentials (user: ```admin```, password: ```admin```).
 Upon a successful login, you will be asked to create a new password for the admin user.

-Now browse to ```https://grafana.example.com/datasources``` and install (or make sure it's there) the Prometheus datasource.
+Now browse to ```https://grafana.example.com/datasources```, and search and install the Prometheus datasource.
+Make it default data source as well.
 If you need help, refer to the [official documentation](https://grafana.com/docs/grafana/latest/features/datasources/prometheus/).

 ![datasource](images/datasource.png)